Elon Musk has to decide: Does he want to be Steve Jobs? Or Papa John?

 Do we know who Tesla is?

-For so long, Musk’s eccentric style, whether chuffing blunts with Rogan or touting new solar energy roof tiles, has been wholly fused with Tesla’s image as a non-traditional automotive or energy company.
+For so long, Musk’s eccentric style, whether chuffing blunts with Rogan or touting new solar energy roof tiles, has been wholly fused with Tesla’s image as a nontraditional automotive or energy company.
 Aside from the inherent limitations of sheer reach by choosing not to invest in paid advertising, there are also the risks of betting your entire image on one voice.

 All it takes is one yank of the steering wheel into The Full Papa John to destroy years of goodwill for the brand.

 After founding the popular pizza chain, John Schnatter was the face of the company, appearing in ads and mugging for the cameras with celebrities and sports stars as part of the brand’s sponsorships.
 That took a turn in late 2017, when Schnatter blamed the NFL’s response to kneeling players protesting against police brutality and racial inequality for his company’s disappointing financial results, and he resigned as CEO amid the resulting backlash.
 Seven months later, Schnatter was forced to apologize and resign as chairman of the Papa John’s board after it was revealed he used the n-word on a conference call.
-Since then, Papa John’s has done just about everything it can to distance itself and its brand from its namesake.
+Schnatter has filed a lawsuit that contends he was expressing disdain for racism, that his use of the word was paraphrasing someone else, and was never directed at any individual or group.
+Still, Papa John’s has done just about everything it can to distance itself and its brand from its namesake.

 Schnatter, meanwhile, can be found giving TikTok tours of his $11 million Kentucky mansion.
 It’s all a little too possible to see this end for Musk, pending his currently in-flux real-estate situation.